gitter-badger/notes-2/README.md

 4. Add documentation for new function declarations, global variable declarations, structure definitions or enumerate definitions of the Diablo 1 game engine.
 5. ...

+## Credits

+None of this work would have been possible without [Jarulf's Guide to Diablo and Hellfire](http://www.lurkerlounge.com/diablo/jarulf/jarulf162.pdf), one of few truly amazing resources on the Internet.

 ## Public domain

 The source code and any original content of this repository is hereby released into the [public domain].